Our firm is handling Camp Lejeune water contamination lawsuits around the country.

 There is currently a lot of speculation about how the administrative claim process will be handled by JAG for Camp Lejeune cases.
 Normally, in cases under the FTCA, the administrative claim is just a procedural hoop to jump through and claims are either denied right away or the 6-month deadline is allowed to expire.

-Our lawyers think that the process could be much different for Camp Lejeune cases.
+Our lawyers think that the process could be much different for Camp Lejeune lawsuits and that will impact how long it takes to settle a Camp Lejeune lawsuit.
 These cases are unique because the government has made it very clear that it wants Camp Lejeune victims to receive fair compensation.
 Keep in mind, congress passed the CLJA with the express purpose of compensating Camp Lejeune victims.

 Our lawyers think that JAG will seek to identify the strongest Camp Lejeune water contamination claims and then make a deliberate effort to settle those cases.
 The deadline for the JAG administrative claim is 6-months, which means that these top-tier cases could potentially lead to Camp Lejeune settlements in just a few months.